-Aristotelis Savalas (better known as Telly Savalas) was a film and television actor and singer.
+Telly Savalas (born Aristotelis Savalas) was an actor and singer born in New York in 1922 (January 21, 1922).
 Noted for his bald head and deep voice, Savalas is best known for his role as Lt.
 Theo Kojak in the police-drama series, Kojak (1973–1978).

 Savalas also acted in several very succesful movies in the 60s and 70s including Birdman of Alcatraz (1962) where he was nominated for the Academy Award and Golden Globe for Best Supporting Actor, Battle of the Bulge (both 1965), The Dirty Dozen (1967), in the James Bond movie On Her Majesty’s Secret Service (1969) as supervillain Ernst Stavro Blofeld, Kelly’s Heroes (1970) and Escape to Athena (1979).